Many engineering courses expect students to have and use laptop computers, connected to the wireless network, in both the classroom and laboratories.

 - Either Intel or AMD, recommend an Intel Core i5 or higher, or the AMD equivalent

-- Minimum – 6 GB of RAM for Windows, 4 GB of RAM for Mac
+- Minimum – 8 GB of RAM for both Windows and Mac

 - Hard Disk

-- Consider – 256 GB of storage or higher, flash drive storage
+- Consider – solid state drive for better performance (256 GB of storage or higher)

 - UA provides a free cloud-based storage environment for all students, faculty and staff

-- No fixed requirements as this is a personal preference.
-Larger screen implies larger visible image and greater laptop size and greater weight
+- There are no fixed requirements as this is a personal preference.
+A larger screen implies a larger visible image and greater laptop size and weight

 - Minimum – provides wireless network support (802.11 b/g/n/ac)